Updated 22 May 2023

 Non-clinical staff should be aware of and bound by the same principles, and I would advise building your practice policy around the three policy documents outlined above.
 In addition, an archived (but still useful) document from ACAS advises that a policy should set out ‘what is and what is not acceptable behaviour at work when using the internet, emails, smart phones, and networking websites,’ while also providing ‘clear guidelines for employees on what they can and cannot say about the organisation’.
 The distinction between use of social media for business and private purposes should be made clear.

 Setting clear boundaries about what can and cannot be discussed and agreeing them with a staff representative would go some way to ensuring employees don’t feel ‘gagged’ or too heavily monitored.
-Updating and responding to new developments, such as adding a clause about posting misinformation during the Covid-19 pandemic, is vital to ensure the policy remains relevant.
+Updating and responding to new developments, (such as adding a clause about posting misinformation during the pandemic), is vital to ensure the policy remains relevant.

 - The policy should be a living document, regularly reviewed and updated